Skip to content

 Hams can literally throw a wire in a tree for an antenna, connect it to a battery-powered transmitter, and communicate halfway around the world.
 In today’s electronic do-it-yourself (DIY) environment, ham radio remains one of the best ways for people to learn about electronics, physics, meteorology, and numerous other scientific disciplines.
 In addition, amateur radio is a huge asset to any community during disasters or emergencies if the standard communication infrastructure goes down.

-You are invited to stop by, see, hear, touch and ask questions anytime during the event.
-We will be hosting a group dinner at the site on Saturday at 5:00pm, all are invited.
+Over 50 people stopped by, operated or asked questions during the event.
+We be hosted a group dinner at the site on Saturday at 5:00pm.

 For more information contact our Public Information Officer: president@w9jz.org